Topological Orders from Reflection Positive Frustration-free Hamiltonians: Reflection positivity

-which shows that $T$ is $k$-positive.
+which shows that $T$ is $N$-positive.
 Since $k$ is arbitrary, we conclude that $T$ is completely positive.
-The converse is straightforward. \end{proof} \begin{remark} The proof can also be carried out by showing that the cone of completely positive maps on $L^2(\mathfrak{A}_+, \Tr )$ is \emph{self-dual} with respect to the Hilbert-Schmidt inner product on $L^2(\mathfrak{A}_+,\Tr)$. \end{remark}

-To see the usefulness of this characterization, we give a quick proof of the structure theorem of reflection positive Hamiltonians \cite{FILS1978,JB2017,JL2017}. \begin{theorem} Let $H$ be a self-adjoint operator on $\mathcal{H}$.
-Then $e^{-\tau H}$ has reflection positivity for all $\tau \geq 0$, if and only if there exists a selfadjoint operator $H_+\in \mathfrak{A}_+$, and a linearly independent set of operators $\{O_j\}_j$in $\mathfrak{A}_+$, such that
+The converse is straightforward. \end{proof} \begin{remark} The proof can also be carried out by showing that the cone of completely positive maps on $L^2(\mathfrak{A}_+, \Tr )$ is \emph{self-dual} with respect to the Hilbert-Schmidt inner product on $L^2(\mathfrak{A}_+,\Tr)$. \end{remark} \begin{corollary} A pure state $\ket{\Omega}\in \mathcal{H}$ is reflection positive if and only if $\braket{\Omega|\hat{\theta}(\xi)\otimes \xi}\geq 0$ for all $\ket{\xi}\in \mathcal{H}_+$. \end{corollary} To see the usefulness of this characterization, we give a quick proof of the structure theorem of reflection positive Hamiltonians \cite{FILS1978,JL2017}. \begin{theorem} Let $H$ be a self-adjoint operator on $\mathcal{H}$.
+Then $H$ has reflection positivity if and only if there exists a selfadjoint operator $H_+\in \mathfrak{A}_+$, and a linearly independent set of operators $\{O_j\}_j$in $\mathfrak{A}_+$, such that

 \end{theorem} \begin{proof} By Theorem \ref{thm:: charactorization of RP based on s-to-o map}, in order for $e^{-\tau H}$ to be reflection positive, $\mathcal{O}e^{-\tau H}\mathcal{O}^{-1} = e^{-\tau \mathcal{O}H\mathcal{O}^{-1}}$ must be completely positive for all $\tau \geq 0$.
 This means that $\mathcal{O}H\mathcal{O}^{-1}$ is a generator of a completely positive semigroup on $\mathfrak{A}_+$, which is symmetric since $H$ is self-adjoint.
 By Lindblad theorem \cite{Lindblad1976} on the generator of symmetric completely positive semigroups, there exists a self-adjoint operator $H_+$ on $\mathcal{H}_{+}$, and a completely positive map $\Phi$ on $\mathcal{B}(\mathcal{H}_{+})$ such that